Working on Dying: Tread style

-Working on Dying is often attributed with creating the rap sub-genre tread, which was coined by frequent collaborator Bootychaaain.
+Working on Dying is often attributed with creating the trap sub-genre tread, which was coined by frequent collaborator Bootychaaain.
 The genre is characterized by futuristic synthesisers, slowed down samples, busier drum programming with distinctive 808 patterns, high tempo (usually set around 160 to 190), usually having off-beat hi-hats in addition to trap's triplets and a fast style of lethargic rapping.
 It's also usual for producers to take influences from cloud rap such as lushy synth pads and reverb-heavy atmospheric production.

 Forza has been credited with tuning 808s into a unique style that would later develop into tread.
 According to WOBC-FM, production by Forza included "his signature high tempo drums and unconventional 808 patterns that automatically makes you want to mosh", describing him as "a pioneer in the underground’s Soundcloud scene".
 One of the first works recognized as proliferating tread rap was 5 Finger Posse's mixtape Trapped in the Trenches, produced by Working on Dying.

 As tread became more established, Working on Dying would then promote their music through weekly releases called "Tread Tuesdays", a play on Kanye West's GOOD Fridays.
 Various rappers would be involved with the popularity of tread rap including Lucki, Lil Yachty, Black Kray, WiFiGawd, 5 Finger Posse, Chxpo and others.
 The collective's persistent promotion through live performances, internet streams and consistent releases would pay off and bring them into the mainstream rap scene.